Yongle Emperor: Eunuchs

 The Yongle Emperor relied heavily on eunuchs, more so than his father did.
 He even recruited eunuchs from the Jianwen era, with whom he had been associated during the civil war.
 These eunuchs came from various backgrounds, including Mongolian, Central Asian, Jurchen, and Korean.
 In addition to their duties within the Forbidden City, the Yongle Emperor trusted their unwavering loyalty and often assigned them tasks outside the palace's walls, such as surveillance and intelligence gathering.

-Eunuchs also held positions of military command and led diplomatic missions, but their role as the Emperor's secret agents, responsible for monitoring both civilian and military officials, was well-known but also unpopular and feared.
+Eunuchs also held positions of military command and led diplomatic missions.
+They were well-known, unpopular, and feared as the Emperor's secret agents responsible for monitoring both civilian and military officials.
 While they were known for exposing corrupt officials, they also had a reputation for abusing their power and succumbing to corruption themselves.
 In 1420, a special investigation office was established, informally known as the "Eastern Depot" due to its location in the palace.
 This office was responsible for overseeing the judiciary, but it became infamous for its role in the disappearance of individuals.
 Stories of innocent imprisonment, torture, and unexplained deaths involving the office circulated until the end of the dynasty.